Shiva9361/Waku-Waku/README.md

 # Waku-Waku

+## 10/03/2024 2:30 pm

+We successfully completed the work.
+As the project is not deployed, it takes a few extra steps to run it. first install the packages listed in requirements.md then run the frontend and backend servers seperately using the listed commands. commands are with respect to the root folder.

 ## 10/03/2024 12:45 am

 We spent a lot of time on the GUI, mostly done, will add remaining stuff after waking up.